NAMEJET USER GUIDE

 Pre-Release names may also be privately owned domain names being offered by our approved sellers and represent some of the best domain names available anywhere.

-The Pre-Release period is the time period a Pre-Release domain name is listed on the platform prior to the start of the 3-day active auction.
+The Pre-Release period is the time in which a Pre-Release domain name is listed on the platform prior to the start of the 3-day active auction.

 Pending Delete Names